harrycresswell/practicalhugo.com/content/_index.md

 ---
 title: "Practical Hugo"
-description: Learn how to build fast, resilient websites with [Hugo](https://gohugo.io/) & the [Jamstack](https://jamstack.org/)
+description: Build resilient websites with [Hugo](https://gohugo.io/) and the [Jamstack](https://jamstack.org/).
-description_seo: Learn how to build fast, resilient websites with Hugo & the Jamstack
+description_seo: Build resilient websites with Hugo and the Jamstack
 date: 2021-12-20T15:40:47Z
 draft: false
 ---

-**Building websites doesn’t have to be complicated**, but recently it’s started to feel that way.
+**Building websites doesn’t have to be complicated**, but lately it’s started to feel that way.

-If you like to **keep it simple** then this course is for you.
+If you’d rather **keep it simple** and learn how to build resilient, lightweight websites, then this course is for you.

-It will teach you how to **use Hugo and the Jamstack to build websites** that are fun to make, easy to maintain and cost effective to run.
+During the course you will learn how to **use Hugo and the Jamstack to build websites** that are fun to make, easy to maintain and cost effective to run.

 Launching **Spring 2022**.
 Get early access.